Rwanda asylum plan: Other cases

 Sky News compared the UK's scheme to those in use by other countries.
 In addition to Denmark, it also described the "Pacific Solution" that Australia announced in 2001, under which refugees were to be sent to Papua New Guinea and Nauru; the scheme was modified in 2013 to deter refugees trying to arrive by boat.
 It also described how the EU had tried measures, including sending migrants to Niger, to try to stop migrants dying trying to cross the Mediterranean from Africa into EU countries.
-Under a plan by Israel, an African country (which was initially unnamed) agreed to accept up to 20,000 male migrants.
-An unknown number were deported, and Prime Minister Benjamin Netanyahu ultimately conceded that the country involved was Rwanda.
-Most of the men deported fled Rwanda, while others reported difficulty finding work.
-The scheme failed when the country's supreme court suspended deportations in 2018.